-Ear the figure and December 21 2 ACI 01 1934 For the fiscal year ended December 31, 2 A C1024 Transition Report Pursuant to Section 13 or ge Act of 1934 For the transition period from to Commission file number 000-21615 PRESSURE BIOSCIENCES (Exact N Name of Registrant as Specifie d in its Charter) Massachusetts 04-2652826 (State or Other Jurisdiction of Incorpora tion or Organization) (I.R.S.
-Employer Identification No.) 14 Norfolk Avenue - South Easton, Massach usetts 02375 (Address of Principal Executive ve Offices) (Zip Code) (508) 230-1828 ( 1) (Registrant's Telephone Number, Inc luding Area Code) (regionalit à releptione realitée), me idenig i irea (cae) Securities s registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, par value \$.01 per s hare Preferred Share Purchase Rights The Nasdaq Stock Market, LLC Securities s registered pursuant to Section 12(g) of the Act: (Title of Class) Indicate by check mark if the registrant is a we ell-known seasoned issuer, as de efined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ uired to be filed by Section 13 or 15(d) of the Securities that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically an d posted on its corporate web site, if any, every Interactive n S-T during the preceding 12 months (or for such shorter period that registrant was required to submit and period to the registrant was required to submit and period to the registrant was required to submit and period to the registrant was required to submit and registrant was required to submit and registrant was required to submit and required to su if 5-1 during the preceding 12 months (of for such shorter Yes □ No □ ost such mes. uent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be on statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. The state of the s an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large a ccelerated filer," "accelerated fi ler" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer $\square$ Sma aller reporting company 🗵 (Do not check if smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined i n Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The aggregate morbot value of the votice and non voting sommon stools half by non affiliates of the registrant as of Irms 20, 2010 \$2,978,692 based on the closing price of the comm by non-affiliates of the registrant as of June 30, 2010 was DAO Capital Market on that date As of March 28, 2011, there were 2,850,975 sl
+X Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2009 or

+Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to

+Commission file number 000-21615

+PRESSURE BIOSCIENCES, INC. (Exact Name of Registrant as Specified in its Charter)

+Massachusetts 04-2652826 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 14 Norfolk Avenue 02375 South Easton, Massachusetts (Address of Principal Executive Offices) (Zip Code) (508) 230-1828 (Registrant's Telephone Number, Including Area Code) Securities registered pursuant to o Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, par value \$ 01 per share The Needlag Stock Market LLC

+Common Stock, par value \$.01 per share Preferred Share Purchase Rights

+Securities registered pursuant to Section 12(g) of the Act:

+(Title of Class)

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes  No 🗵

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that registrant was required to submit and post such files.

+Yes 🗆 No 🗆

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Accelerated filer \Box

+Large accelerated filer \Box Non-accelerated filer \Box Smaller reporting company ⊠ (Do not check if smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of the voting and non-voting common stock held by non-affiliates of the registrant as of June 30, 2009 was \$3,256,650 based on the closing price of the common stock as quoted on the NASDAQ Capital Market on that date.

+As of March 26, 2010, there were 2,350,186 shares of the registrant's common stock outstanding.